-- 10 Financial assets or investment property are carried at fair value which exceeds cost but no equivalent adjustment is made for tax purposes. - 11 An entity revalues property, plant and equipment (under the revaluation model treatment in IAS 16 Property, Plant and Equipment) but no equivalent adjustment is made for tax purposes. (note: paragraph 61A of the Standard requires the related deferred tax to be charged directly to equityrecognised in other comprehensive income.)
+- Financial assets or investment property are carried at fair value which exceeds cost but no equivalent adjustment is made for tax purposes. - An entity revalues property, plant and equipment (under the revaluation model treatment in IAS 16 Property, Plant and Equipment) but no equivalent adjustment is made for tax purposes. (note: paragraph 61A of the Standard requires the related deferred tax to be recognised in other comprehensive income.)